Nuclear Emergency In The First Few Hours

 The kind of health risk that is associated with nuclear radiation relies heavily on how much radiation the body absorbs or retains.
 For instance, those exposed to high degrees of radiation, around 200 rem (2000 millisievert ), could foster radiation sickness.

-With that, certain body parts are explicitly impacted by exposure to various kinds of radiation sources.
-A few elements are engaged in deciding the potential health risks of exposure to radiation.
+Certain individuals are explicitly impacted by exposure to various kinds of radiation sources.
+Experts are engaged in discussing the potential health risks of radiation exposure.

 These include: